Coronavirus: children's dental services update

 - periodontal (gum) problems

-- extensive tooth decay (in very young children, or uncooperative older children)
+- extensive tooth decay in very young children

 - phobias (where other treatment attempts have failed).